netsells/laravel-geoscope/README.md

 $jobs2 = Job::withinDistanceOf(53.957962, -1.085485, 20, 'location1')
             ->orWithinDistanceOf(52.143542, -2.08556, 20, 'location2');
 ```
-You may also pass in an array of config items as the third parameter to both the `withinDistanceOf` and `orWithinDistanceOf` scopes.
+You may also pass in an array of config items as the fourth parameter to both the `withinDistanceOf` and `orWithinDistanceOf` scopes.
 ```php

 $jobs = Job::withinDistanceOf(53.957962, -1.085485, 20, [